Skip to the content

 Seven Seas Worldwide has shipped home belongings worldwide for more than 25 years.
 From Vancouver to Toronto, we'll safely ship furniture, kitchen appliances, boxes, bags, bikes and more wherever you settle in Canada.
 Our expert team, complimentary packing supplies, free storage and multilingual customer support set us apart from other international removals companies.

-You can ship all your household goods inside our secure moving pod, the MoveCube®.
-It acts as your own dedicated shipping container, brought to your door for you to fill with furniture, kitchen appliances, bicycles, musical instruments, bags, boxes and more!
+Seven Seas Worldwide's secure moving pod, the MoveCube® is a dedicated shipping container, which is brought to your door for you to fill with furniture, kitchen appliances, bicycles, musical instruments, bags, boxes and more!

 Each MoveCube® order comes with a complimentary Starter Pack to help you wrap and secure your possessions.
 Inside, you'll find a measuring tape, a marker pen, a box cutter, a roll of parcel tape and a tape dispenser.
 Plus, three plastic sheets you can use to assess what will fit inside a Large, Medium or Small MoveCube®.